YetAnotherNerd/whatlastgenre/README.md

 * Supported music-sites: What.CD, Last.FM, MusicBrainz, Discogs
 * Feature Overview
 	* Gets genretags from music sites and splits, merges, scores and filters them.
-		* Splitting, eg. Jazz+Funk -> Jazz and Funk, Rock/Pop -> Rock and Pop
+		* Splitting, eg. Jazz+Funk -> Jazz, Funk; Rock/Pop -> Rock, Pop
 		* Merges similar tags in different writings, eg. DnB, D&B, Drum and Bass -> Drum & Bass
 		* Scores them with different methods, can take personal preferences into account
 		* Filters them by personal preferences and preset or custom filters
 	* Optional: writes release type (Album, EP, Anthology, ...) (from What.CD)
 	* Optional: writes MusicBrainz IDs
-	* Optional: caches already proceeded albums and mbarids too reduce needed interactivity
+	* Optional: caches already proceeded albums to speed things up next time
 	* Makes use of MusicBrainz IDs when possible
 	* Interactive mode, especially for releasetypes and mbids (it's not guessing wrong data)
+		* Progressive fuzzy matching to reduce needed user input
+		* eg. MusicBrainz: Trys to identify artists by looking at its albums
 	* Dry-mode for safe testing

 ## How it works